s-esna/mean-blogs/README.md

 SECRET_KEY_JWT = ""  #ABSOLUTELY NECESSARY!
 Enter a Secret key of your choice for decoding JWTs here.
 It's recommended to use a 32-character string, making it as complex as possible.

 ADMIN_PASSWORD = '' #ABSOLUTELY NECESSARY!
-Choose your password for the Superuser of the website (the default admin username is 'admin', and it's defined in the seed.ts file)
+Choose your password for the superuser of the website.
+MUST be at least 8 chars long, and contain at least 1 Uppercase, 1 Lowercase, 1 digit and 1 symbol (example: J()Hnd0e) (the default admin username is 'admin', and it's defined in the seed.ts file)

 PORT= 5200  #The port I used is 5200 but feel Free to change it to your liking.
 If you change it after launching the server, don't forget to restart the server.